BACK TO INDEX

 The stability of differential inclusions defined by locally Lipschitz compact valued maps is addressed.
 It is shown that if such a differential inclusion is globally asymptotically stable, then in fact it is uniformly globally asymptotically stable (with respect to initial states in compacts).
 This statement is trivial for differential equations, but here we provide the extension to compact (not necessarily convex) valued differential inclusions.
 The main result is presented in a context which is useful for control-theoretic applications: a differential inclusion with two outputs is considered, and the result applies to the property of global error detectability.

 5. M. Chaves and E.D.
 Sontag.
 State-Estimators for chemical reaction networks of Feinberg-Horn-Jackson zero deficiency type.
 European J. Control, 8:343-359, 2002.
-[PDF] Keyword(s): observability, zero-deficiency networks, systems biology, biochemical networks, observers, nonlinear stability, dynamical systems.
+[PDF] Keyword(s): observability, zero-deficiency networks, systems biology, reaction networks, observers, nonlinear stability, dynamical systems.

 Abstract: